BABlu951/NASSCOM_SoC_Design/README.md

 # NASSCOM_SoC_Design
 >***2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM***

-## DAY 1 - 'picorv32a' design synthesis using OpenLANE flow and calculate flop ratio.
+## Lab Session DAY 1 - 'picorv32a' design synthesis using OpenLANE flow and calculate flop ratio.

 OpenLANE is a completely automated RTL to GDSII flow that embeds open-source tools, namely, OpenROAD, Yosys, ABC, Magic, etc., apart from many custom methodology scripts for design exploration and optimization.
-Openlane is built around Skywater 130nm process node and can perform full ASIC implementation steps from RTL down to GDSII.
+Openlane is built around Skywater 130nm process node and can perform complete ASIC implementation steps from RTL down to GDSII.

 ### 'picorv32a' design synthesis using OpenLANE